elvisAR-git/vm/README.md

 3. Run `npm test` to run the tests
 4. Run `npm run dev` to start the server
 5. Go to `http://localhost:9090/api-docs` to see the swagger docs
+6. You can run `npm run build` to build the project.
+The build files will be in the `dist` folder.
+7. You can run `npm run test:with-coverage` to run the tests with coverage.
+The coverage report will be in the `coverage` folder.

 ## A few things to note